 Devlin's support, coaching, and feedback helped me learn the right skills, create a portfolio, and build my confidence as a professional ID.
 I was able to land a great job in the city I wanted to move to with a salary that exceeded my expectations.

 I started my freelance eLearning business as a master's student in 2017.
 Since then, I've developed eLearning for dozens of clients and millions of people worldwide.Let's Talk

 Along my journey, I've found that I really love helping instructional designers thrive.
-That's why I now spend most of my time creating content for people in the instructional design and eLearning space.
+That's why I now spend most of my time helping people build their instructional design skills and land new opportunities.
 It's where I've been able to have the largest impact, and that impact has become extremely motivating and fulfilling.